 The caffeine content in coffee can vary widely depending on the coffee bean, roast level, brewing recipe, and amount consumed.
 As a standard method, you can expect coffee from drip machines to have a typical average of 95mg of caffeine.

 Normal filter coffee strength has a coffee-to-water ratio of 1:16.
-But different recipes, especially in the specialty coffee world, can have bolder doses.
+But, different recipes, especially in the specialty coffee world, can have bolder doses.
 For reference, the table below shows the standard caffeine content of a popular Starbucks drip blend Pike Place:

 Short | Tall | Grande | Venti |